Few words about React

 How come React became so popular, and remains the hottest framework to work with?

 In fact, every library and framework today is working hard to deliver the highest performance possible.
 Yet React still leads the way in this race.

 You already know it’s been built for the most crowded place on the internet – Facebook.
-So, if you want to keep such platform working, you have to use the most performant technology there is.
-Not only to make everything work correctly for yourself, but also to deliver a smooth and great experience to your users.
+So, if you want to keep such a platform working, you have to use the most performant technology there is.
+Not only to make everything work correctly for yourself but also to deliver a smooth and great experience to your users.